karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-trmm-crosscorr.markdown

 Cross correlation is a measure of similarity between two (time) series given a lag (or displacement) of one relative to the other.
 In some cases one of the series can be regarded as a driver (e.g. rainfall) and the other as a slave (e.g. soil moisture or vegetation growth).
 Cross correlation is similar to [auto correlation](../blog-climate-autocorr/), but instead of finding the correlation in a single time series, cross correlation compares two time series while changing the lag time.

 In Karttur's GeoImagine Framework, cross correlation is tested using the same principles as in [numpy.crosscorr](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.correlate.html), but with the customized code by [Jean-Rémi King available on GithHub](https://github.com/kingjr/jr-tools/blob/master/jr/stats/base.py).
-The difference is that the latter code allows the setting of a maximum number of lags, and thus faster compared to the former.
+The difference is that the latter code allows the setting of a maximum number of lags, and is thus faster compared to the former.

 All cross correlations report two results: the lag and the Pearson correlation number for the best fitted lag.